mxlxkhi/Bruh-Falls/README.md

 <br>

 - The game has no AC so you can use whatever injector you like lmao, the game is also full of exploits and has no server sided checks on 90% of the stuff so, BE CREATIVE AND FEEL FREE TO PR THE REPO!.

+- READ BELOW

+- Tbh i dont remember doing this so its outdated.